Open-Earth-Monitor/Global_FAPAR_250m/README.md

 # Global_FAPAR_250m
 Land potential assessment based on 2000--2021 FAPAR monthly time-series at 250 m resolution

-Global maps of monthly FAPAR time series, FAPAR long-term trend and potential FAPAR predictions at 250 m spatial resolution are available at Zenodo.
+Preliminary global maps of monthly FAPAR time series, FAPAR long-term trend and potential FAPAR predictions at 250 m spatial resolution are available at Zenodo.

 **Summary**: This repository provides code used to model actual FAPAR and predict potential FAPAR using Ensemble Machine Learning (EML) and time series data 2000--2021.